Feedzai raises $200M at a $1B+ valuation for AI tools to fight financial fraud – TechCrunch

 Feedzai’s funding is happening at a time when the need for fraud protection for those managing transactions online has reached a high watermark, leading to a rush of customers for companies in the field.

-Feezai says that its customers include 4 of the 5 largest banks in North America, 80% of the world’s Fortune 500 companies, 154 million individual and business taxpayers in the U.S., and has processed $9 billion in online transactions for 2 of the world’s most valuable athletic brands.
+Feedzai says that its customers include four of the five largest banks in North America, 80% of the world’s Fortune 500 companies, 154 million individual and business taxpayers in the U.S., and has processed $9 billion in online transactions for two of the world’s most valuable athletic brands.
 In total its reach covers some 800 million customers of businesses that use its services.

-In addition to Citibank, its customers include Fiserv, Santander, SoFi, and Standard Chartered’s Mox.
+In addition to Citibank, its customers include Fiserv, Santander, SoFi and Standard Chartered’s Mox.

 While money laundering, fraud and other kinds of illicit financial activity were already problems then, in the interim, the problem has only compounded, not least because of how much activity has shifted online, accelerating especially in the last year of pandemic-driven lockdowns.
 That’s been exacerbated also by a general rise in cybercrime — of which financial fraud remains the biggest component and motivator.